SuperOfficeDocs/superoffice-docs/docs/license/expander-services/tool-box.md

 [CRMScript][1] is a highly flexible **scripting language** embedded in SuperOffice CRM.
 It allows you to create different automations and workflows to fit the ways your business works.

 [Triggers][2] are based on CRMScript.
-These are pre-defined triggers and events that allow you to set up *“if this, then that”* type of workflows in SuperOffice CRM.
+These are pre-defined triggers and events that allow you to set up *"if this, then that"* type of workflows in SuperOffice CRM.

 We advise you to explore the possibilities of triggers before you start looking at CRMScript to define a workflow for your company.
 The reason is that triggers don't require you to know CRMScripting, only a strong overview of how SuperOffice CRM works.